vavrines/Kinetic.jl/paper/paper.md

 Kinetic.jl is a lightweight finite volume toolbox written in the Julia programming language for the study of computational physics and scientific machine learning.
 It is an open-source project hosted on GitHub and distributed under MIT license.
 The main module consists of KitBase.jl for basic physics and KitML.jl for neural dynamics.
-The library provides a rich set of numerical flux functions and source terms.
+The function library provides a rich set of numerical fluxes and source terms for differential and integral equations.
 Any advection-diffusion type mechanical or neural equation can be set up and solved within the framework.
 The machine learning methods can be integrated seamlessly to build data-driven closure models and accelerate the calculation of nonlinear terms.
 The package is designed to balance the programming flexibility for scientific research, the algorithmic efficiency for applications, and the simplicity for educational usage.